Dynamics of entanglement fluctuations and quantum Mpemba effect in the $\nu=1$ QSSEP model: Conclusions

 There are several interesting directions for future work.
 For instance, it would be interesting to further investigate the role of stochastic dynamics in the Mpemba effect.
 An immediate question is whether the dynamics of the generic $\nu-$QSSEP model, i.e. when spatial invariance is only partially recovered, admits a similar diffusive quasiparticle picture.
 While in the fully inhomogeneous limit $\nu \to \infty$, the entanglement generation mechanism is likely related to the one discussed in Ref.~\cite{sbn-25}, for a finite value $\nu\geq2$, the mechanism is not understood yet.
 For this reason, studying the model at finite $\nu$ could provide further insight into the crossover between those two extreme cases.
 Another possibility consists of generalizing the $\nu-$QSSEP model to include interactions.
 In generic interacting models, the linear growth of entanglement is expected to be restored \cite{knap-18,rl-18, kh-13}; however, a stochastic continuous-time Hamiltonian dynamics in which the generator is an interacting integrable model could instead retain a diffusive entanglement spreading.
 Developing a diffusive analogue of the quasiparticle picture for interacting integrable systems~\cite{ac-17} is an interesting direction.

-\textbf{Acknowledgments.} AR and FA thank Shion Yamashika and Konstantinos Chalas for discussions.
+\textbf{Acknowledgments.} AR and FA thank Shion Yamashika, Konstantinos Chalas and Colin Rylands for discussions.
 PC, FA and AR acknowledge support by the ERC-AdG grant MOSE No. 101199196.
 This work has been supported by the project “Artificially devised many-body quantum dynamics in low dimensions - ManyQLowD” funded by the MIUR Progetti di Ricerca di Rilevante Interesse Nazionale (PRIN) Bando 2022 - grant 2022R35ZBF.